 Black Friday isn’t like the regular mid-season sales or holiday discounts – Black Friday means seriously big bargains and discounts.
 People are willing to go all out on Black Friday because they know this is a once-a-year event and often the biggest sale of the year.

 In order to generate real buzz for your brand, you need to offer the same Black Friday spirit of generosity.
 In other words, big discounts across your products or services.
 Some businesses opt to select one or two products that have serious discounts just for the event, rather than discounting their entire product range.
-Many people are often willing to spend at this time of year because they have Christmas presents on their mind.
+Many people are often willing to spend at this time of year because they have Christmas presents on their minds.

 You could also offer free or discounted shipping on Black Friday in order to encourage more online sales.